What Is Seroquel (Quetiapine) Used for?

 Side effects can include these common ones:

-- Sudden drop in blood pressure, especially after rising from sitting or lying position, may also feel like fainting momentarily
+- A sudden drop in blood pressure, especially after rising from sitting or lying position, may also feel like fainting momentarily

 - Swollen throat or sinuses, stuffy nose